KumikoNyan/Lazapee/README.md

 - Payroll History & Details
   - Notifies if a payroll already exists for a certain employee
 - Tax (Subject to change depending on your country)
-- Simple and Minimalistic UI
+- Simple and Minimalistic UI (Bootstrap)

 ## Requirements
 - Latest version of [miniconda](https://docs.conda.io/en/latest/miniconda.html)